For details of important dates, training, events & CPL meetings click on a title on the list below

 Following the announcement about the new five year community pharmacy contract, VirtualOutcomes has produced an overview of the support they will offer pharmacy to deliver the various different aspects of it.

 Click here for an overview of the courses being released in the coming months to support contractors.

 CPPE decided in March 2020 to postpone all face to face events.
 They are now offering workshops online via the zoom platform.
 The online workshops offer the same range of activities, group discussion, small group learning & networking as the face to face workshops but in the comfort of your own space.

-Click here for a list of the CPPE online workshops that are available for booking.
+Click here for a list of the Spring – Summer 2021 CPPE online workshops that are available for booking.
+There are some new topics available: Antimicrobial Stewardship & Depression.
+Falls Prevention is now available as an online workshop.
 Some of the new programmes have been developed for other sectors but may still be of interest.

 Community Pharmacist consultation service

 CPPE has developed a range of learning resources for pharmacists to provide the CPCS, including a self-assessment framework which helps you to identify gaps in your knowledge.